-"Many of the residents from the village have been over lately lyzing our costs on the first two boats, we find the expense of maintaining skilled labour in Bella Bella and freight costs prohibitive.
+"There is no question that the vessel design and construction has proven most successful.
+There is much interest from all quarters of the boating industry, and we have firm orders pending now.
+However, in analyzing our costs on the first two boats, we find the expense of maintaining skilled labour in Bella Bella and freight costs prohibitive.
 As you know, we hired about ten men from the village for the fibreglass work and found them very adaptable to the trade.
 The minimum rate paid to the local residents was \$3.00 per hour.
 However, we had to pay as high as \$6.00 an hour to attract tradesmen out of Vancouver, plus the cost of transportation, and accommodation.